Here you can find the different tire sizes along with recommended pressure ratings for all model years of the Chevrolet Cobalt.

 Select Your Model Year...

-Choose the appropriate model year for the Chevrolet Cobalt you are trying to find the tire pressure for from the list below.
+Choose the appropriate model year for the Chevrolet Cobalt you are trying to find the tire pressure/size for from the list below.

-You can find 26 different trims for the Chevrolet Cobalt and their corresponding recommended tire pressures.
+You can find the tire sizes for the Chevrolet Cobalt and their corresponding recommended tire pressures.

 The years available stretch from 2005 through to 2010 and to view the tire pressures and sizes you just click to expand.